andyblomfelt/thefracturesoffel/content/Arc 1 - Port Almasha/II. What Lies Beneath a Memory.md

 "What the FUCK just happened??" the figure exclaimed.
 One hand clutching a dagger on his belt, the other outstretched and encased in fire.
 He sat on the stone floor as if he'd just landed himself, reacting to Ewan’s sudden arrival.
 Firelight flickered across his face, revealing white hair and dark skin that Ewan has met once before: Relne, Trusto's son.

 "What the fuck do you mean?"
 Ewan's voice coughed, still recovering from whatever magical events brought him here.
 The room sharpened into focus as he stood up.
+"And who the fuck are you again?"

 Ahead, a crumbling stairway of ten or so steps led to a circular temple built in the same white marble as much of Port Almasha.
 Once-great waterfalls now only trickled along the walls, echoing faintly against a towering white pillar driven through the center of the chamber.
 Looking up, the ceiling vanished into darkness.